remotomasi/ngrib/README.md

 ```

 ## Usage
-you have to insert you coordinates after the bash program name, i.e.:
+You have to insert you coordinates after the bash program name, i.e.:
 ```bash
 $ ./ngrib.sh 45.3 22.7
 ```

 ## Author